-Tanya's previous role was communications lead for an adaptation and resilience knowledge exchange network based out of the Environmental Change Institute at the University of Oxford.
-One of her more innovative communication projects was a climate change murder/mystery game (see Publications for further details).
+One of her more innovative communication projects has been a climate change murder/mystery game (see Publications for further details).

 Her masters thesis explored the journey that climate change communication has taken to increase public understanding.
 This included the influences of communication methods, psychology, and the media.